CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 **What have we learned about exoplanet interiors and atmospheres from these observations?**
 - High level of diversity in exoplanet composition and properties
-- Have seen hot Jupiters with opaque clouds and inflated planets with larger radii than expected (how would we know this?
-Not with the method described above anyway)
+- Have seen hot Jupiters with opaque clouds and inflated planets with larger radii than expected

 Note: Trappist-1 (solar system-like system with $\gtrsim 7$ planets) recently had a detection of water in atmosphere, but turned out to be due to a cold spot on the star.
 Stellar activity is complicated problematic, especially for radial velocity measurements.